-Canada, 2013b).
-Annex 8 (Environment Canada, 2013b) commits the Parties to coordinate groundwater science and management actions; as a first step, to "publish a report on the relevant and available groundwater science" by February 2015 (this report); and to "identify priorities for science activities and actions for groundwater management, protection, and remediation..."
-The broader mandate of Annex 8 is to (1) "identify groundwater impacts on the chemical, physical and biological integrity of the Waters of the Great Lakes;" (2) "analyze contaminants, including nutrients in groundwater, derived from both point and non-point sources impacting the Waters of the Great Lakes;" (3) "assess information gaps and science needs related to groundwater to protect the quality of the Waters of the Great Lakes;" and (4) "analyze other factors, such as climate change, that individually or cumulatively affect groundwater's impact on the quality of the Waters of the Great Lakes."
+The GLWQA Protocol in 1987 modified Annex 16 and called for progress reports beginning in 1988 (USEPA, 1988).
+The Protocol in 2012 provided a new Annex 8 to address groundwater more holistically (Environment Canada, 2013b).
+Annex 8 (Environment Canada, 2013b) commits the Parties to coordinate groundwater science and management actions; as a first step, to "publish a report on the relevant and available groundwater science" (this report); and to "identify priorities for science activities and actions for groundwater impacts on the chemical, physical and biological integrity of the Waters of the Great Lakes;" (2) "analyze contaminants, including nutrients in groundwater, derived from both point and non-point sources impacting the Waters of the Great Lakes;" (3) "assess information gaps and science needs related to groundwater to protect the quality of the Waters of the Great Lakes;" and (4) "analyze other factors, such as climate change, that individually or cumulatively affect groundwater's impact on the quality of the Waters of the Great Lakes."